pulo0/pulo0/README.md

 - Bash

 ## Want to learn
-- Stack Framework for web (React, Vue, etc.)
+- Stack Frameworks for web (React, Vue, etc.)
 - Databases (such as MongoDB)
 - Kotlin